wahrwolf/ba-thesis/chapters/500-discussion.md

 ### BLEU
 The BLEU score is computed by measuring the difference between word groups and is calculated over the whole text.
-The metric was developed to measure translation quality __Reference__.
+The metric was developed by \cite{Papineni:02} to measure translation quality.
 In this thesis the BLEU score is used to measure the overall translation precision.
-__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_
+The score can be interpreted according \cite{lavie:10}.
+As shown in fig \ref{fig:comparison_bleu} the best model achieved an score of 24 %, which indicates an understandable translation.

 ### METEOR
 The METEOR metric was developed to improve the correlation of human judgment with the translation score.
-It is calculated on sentence levels __Reference__.
+It is calculated on sentence levels \ref{banerjee:05}
 I used this score to represent the comprehensibility of the translation.
-__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_
+The best model scored 20 % in the mixed data set.
+However the METEOR score can only be used for comparisons and not as scale.

 ### ROUGE-L
 The ROGUE-L score is calculated by measuring the similarity of longer subsequences.
-This score was developed to compare summaries __Reference__.
+This score was developed to compare summaries \shortcite{lin:04}.
 Since the score benefits from structural and long word matches I used this score to measure the domain specialization.
-__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_
+The interpretation of the ROUGE score is only evaluated on summaries so the absolute score can not be interpreted here.
+However, its change is often used in model comparison \shortcite{sharma:17}

 ### Overall
-The overall score summarizes all three scores and is calculated throu addition of the ranks minus the total number of models times the number of metrics for the model __and is compared to all other models trained in the same hyper optimization round.__ __bitte den letzen Teil prüfen, den versteh ich nicht__
+The overall score summarizes all three scores and is calculated through addition of the ranks minus the total number of models times the number of metrics for the models.
-__jetzt noch einen Satz darüber wie der Score in deinem Besten Modell ist und was das bedeutet!_
+It represents the fitness of the model in relation to all models, that were trained on the same data.

 ## Model Selection
 During the model selection, the ranking using the overall score was similar to the ranking by individual scores.
+Since all scores rate the similarities to a reference texts, an overall correlation is expected.
-This tendency is already known and described by other authors __Reference__. __vllt kurz erwähnen wieso sie meinen dass die zusammenhängen__
+This tendency is already known and described by other authors  \shortcite{przybocki:09}.

 ## Prefix constraints
 In the \ref{Results} I described how the models performed according to METEOR in the different domains and how the performance changed in relation to the absolute score.